darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 - Create missing ending table border if the beginning already has a border, so the table _will end_ with "|".
 - Save space by not right-padding the last column if the table has no border.
 - Support empty columns inside tables.
+- Support character lengths for Chinese, Japanese and Korean characters.

 ![feature X](assets/animation.gif)